Neonates and infants with Prader-Willi syndrome

 • 99%

-Of infants with PWS present sucking and swallowing deficiencies
+Of neonates and infants with PWS present sucking and swallowing deficiencies

 Source : Singh, 2018